boots-edu/textbook/source/text/0-introduction/setup.md

 **Download [Visual Studio Code](https://code.visualstudio.com/download)**

 VS Code is an IDE (Integrated Development Environment) that you will program in.
-Previously, you were using Thonny.

 When you have VS Code downloaded, open the application.
 You will need to install two extensions.